NiklasJonsson/lego-segway7/README.md

 * Several plotting panels for different types of signals, e.g. u goes from -99 to 99 whilst y goes from -30 to 30 and they might need different ranges (panels)

-* Optionally try other regulators
+* Optionally try other regulators.
 IF we do this we need:
  	* Different parameter and signal classes for each type of Regulator
  	* GUI needs to handle different Regulators (maybe two panels for common signals and then extra panels for differing signals)

 * Maybe decouple putting signals in monitor from regulator class
 * Write report